Iceland and the International Monetary Fund: Iceland and the 2008 financial crisis

 During the 2008 financial crisis, Iceland's banking sector collapsed, leading to widespread unemployment.
 Following thereafter, three of Iceland's major banks: Kaupthing, Landsbanki and Glitnir were unable to refinance their short term debts.
-The banks had liabilities in excess of 80 percent of GDP.
+The banks had liabilities up to 80 percent of GDP.

 Investors began to pull their money out of Iceland's banks, depreciating the value of their currency, the Icelandic krona (ISK).
 This was triggered by an insolvency of the private banking sector.
-The largest Icelandic banks had liabilities in excess of 80 percent of GDP.

 Purpose of the IMF Intervention (2008)

 Iceland needed assistance from the IMF and from its Nordic partners in the Nordic Council.
 Previously, there was little oversight on the banks, enabling them to take what measures possible.
 The goal of Iceland in this market intervention was to stem capital outflows, to restore confidence in the Icelandic economy, thus, stabilizing the krona.
 In 2008, IMF approved $2.1 billion, 2-year loan to Iceland.
 The purpose of the loan was to help revive the economy to allow the Icelandic krona to gain value.
 Once the IMF executive board approves, Iceland could immediately take out $833 million of the loan.

 Measures adopted by Iceland included an emergency nationalization of the failing banks, a vote of the Icelandic parliament gave the FME (Icelandic Financial Supervisory Authority) broad authority over the insolvent banks.
 FME proceeded to audit these banks and to split their assets.
 Measures were also introduced to increase the minimum capital adequacy ratio of the banks to 10% as a part of the effort to re establish confidence in the economy.
 As a part of these reforms the authority of the FME was increased to improve the stability of the Icelandic banking sector and enforce the introduced measures.

 Along with regulatory and banking changes, fiscal policy was also modified to respond to the shock in the following ways.
 The assumption of the banking sector debt by the Bank of Iceland was one of the initial measures acted upon.
 As a consequence the public debt increased from 29% in 2007 to 105% of GDP by 2009.
 To cope with the increased debt burden the Icelandic government adopted a medium term debt reduction plan; the structural balance be set at positive 2-3 percent by 2010.
 Additionally Iceland determined that it would not support the losses of its pension funds and social service programmes in order not to take up additional obligations.